-ATT 1424 Engine Performance I
+ATT 1424 ENGINE PERFORMANCE I

-This is a course designed to provide advanced skills and knowledge related to the maintenance and adjustment of gasoline engines for optimum performance.
-It includes instruction, diagnosis, and correction of problems associated within these areas.
+This is a course designed to provide basic skills and knowledge related to the engine mechanicals, ignition system, fuel, air induction, exhaust systems, and emission systems.
+It includes instruction, diagnosis, and correction of problems associated with in these areas.

-ATT 1715 Engine Repair
+ATT 1715 ENGINE REPAIR